xfbs/tmux-rs/docs/index.md

 //
 ```

-Then the code could be translated one function at a time.
-The C code
+- implement the function in Rust

-would link against the Rust implementation as long as the function had
+The C code would link against the Rust implementation as long as the function had
 the `#[unsafe(no_mangle)]` attribute `extern "C"` annotation and importantly the correct signature.

 After translating about half of the C files I started thinking the current build process was a bit silly.
 Most of the code was now in Rust.
 Instead of building a C binary and linking in a Rust library I should be building a Rust binary and linking in a C library.
 Well that's exactly what you can do using the `cc` crate.

-I set up a build.rs like so:
+I set up a `build.rs` like so:

 ```rust
 // simplified version of tmux-rs/build.rs